fabrecordz/AI-Aimbot-FPS/README.md

  Preconfigured for **Fortnite** — some sensitivity tuning may be needed for other games.

 **Summary**
-🎯 Aiming and movement parameters
-Variable	Purpose	Effect / Notes xy_sens |	Legacy sensitivity constant targeting_sens | replaced by targeting_scale.
-xy_scale |General scaling constant.  legacy. targeting_scale |	Multiplier controlling how far the crosshair moves per detected pixel offset.
-Higher values make the crosshair move faster/aggressively toward the target.
-Default 0.4 (in JSON) but overwritten to 10.0 in aimbot.py defaults pixel_increment |	Minimum step size per frame when moving the crosshair.
-Prevents zero-movement “microsteps.”
-Larger = coarser movement, smaller = smoother (but more serial commands for an ESP32).

-🧠 Model detection parameters
+🎯 **Aiming & Movement Parameters**

+targeting_scale — Controls how aggressively the crosshair moves toward the target.

+Higher → faster and more aggressive.

+Example: "targeting_scale": 0.4 (default is 10.0 if undefined in code).

+pixel_increment — Minimum step size per frame when moving the crosshair.

+Prevents zero-movement microsteps.

+Larger = coarser, smaller = smoother.

+🧠 **Model Detection Parameters**

-aim_height |	Vertical aiming offset (divisor).
+aim_height — Vertical aiming offset (divisor).

 Adjusts where within the bounding box the crosshair aims (e.g., head vs torso).

-Larger number → higher aim point (closer to top). confidence |	Minimum YOLO detection confidence.
+Larger number → higher aim point (closer to top).

+confidence — Minimum YOLO detection confidence.

 Lower value detects more objects but increases false positives.

+Typical range: 0.25–0.6.

-Typical range 0.25–0.6. iou	| Intersection-over-Union threshold for overlapping boxes.
+iou — Intersection-over-Union threshold for overlapping boxes.

+Higher = stricter filtering of duplicate detections.

-🖱️ Input timing and control
+🖱️ **Input Timing and Control**

-mouse_delay |	Delay between incremental mouse movements (seconds).
+mouse_delay — Delay between incremental mouse movements (seconds).

 Higher = smoother but slower.

-0.0009 in code defaults; 0.0 in your JSON = fastest possible. use_trigger_bot	| Automatically fires when target is locked.
-If true, script calls left_click() when crosshair overlaps target; false disables auto-shoot. debug_mode |	Verbose console output.
+Default in code: 0.0009; in your JSON: 0.0 (fastest possible).

+use_trigger_bot — Automatically fires when target is locked.

+true → script calls left_click() when crosshair overlaps target.

+false → disables auto-shoot.

+debug_mode — Verbose console output for debugging.

 If true, prints every movement, reload, and left-click to console.

+Useful for testing but slows down the loop.

+🎯** Aiming & Movement Parameters**

+targeting_scale — Controls how aggressively the crosshair moves toward the target.

+Higher → faster and more aggressive.

+Example: "targeting_scale": 0.4 (default is 10.0 if undefined in code).

+pixel_increment — Minimum step size per frame when moving the crosshair.

+Prevents zero-movement microsteps.

+Larger = coarser, smaller = smoother.

+🧠 **Model Detection Parameters**

+aim_height — Vertical aiming offset (divisor).

+Adjusts where within the bounding box the crosshair aims (e.g., head vs torso).

+Larger number → higher aim point (closer to top).

+confidence — Minimum YOLO detection confidence.

+Lower value detects more objects but increases false positives.

+Typical range: 0.25–0.6.

+iou — Intersection-over-Union threshold for overlapping boxes.

+Higher = stricter filtering of duplicate detections.

+🖱️ **Input Timing and Control**

+mouse_delay — Delay between incremental mouse movements (seconds).

+Higher = smoother but slower.

+Default in code: 0.0009; in your JSON: 0.0 (fastest possible).

+use_trigger_bot — Automatically fires when target is locked.

+true → script calls left_click() when crosshair overlaps target.

+false → disables auto-shoot.

+debug_mode — Verbose console output for debugging.

+If true, prints every movement, reload, and left-click to console.

-Useful for testing but slows down loop.
+Useful for testing but slows down the loop.

-🔌 Hardware / Serial communication
+🔌 **Hardware / Serial Communication**

-serial_port	Serial port used to send movement/click commands.
+serial_port — Serial port used to send movement/click commands.

 Must match your ESP32 or microcontroller COM port.

-Example: "COM2" You can change the port to any available one. serial_baudrate	Communication speed in bits per second.
-Must match firmware (ESP32 side).
-Default 115200. serial_timeout	Seconds before serial read/write timeout.
+Example: "COM2".
+You can change this to any available port.

+serial_baudrate — Communication speed in bits per second.

+Must match your firmware (ESP32 side).

+Default: 115200.

+serial_timeout — Seconds before serial read/write timeout.

 Typically 1 is fine; not critical unless reading responses.

 ---